Mercedes-Benz A-Class Review & Prices

 It’s a little bit like the iPhone SE, which is the cheapest way to own one of Apple’s stylish smartphones.

-If you’re looking at the A-Class you’re also probably interested in the BMW 1 Series, Audi A3, and perhaps even high-specification versions of the Volkswagen Golf.
+If you’re looking at this posh hatchback, you’re also probably interested in A-Class alternatives such as the BMW 1 Series, Audi A3, and perhaps even high-specification versions of the Volkswagen Golf.
 All of these are practical hatchbacks with great badge appeal.

 To keep things fresh in the face of stiff competition, Mercedes gave the A-Class an update in 2023.
 The cabin design was always a strong point, but the updated A-Class now gets two big digital screens in front of you as standard, a much better look than the old basic version which came with a smaller instrument screen that looked really cheap.